Skip to main content

 The new indicators of species abundance (all-species and priority species) are also incorporated into the England Biodiversity Indicators compendium.
 To ensure the data are available as soon as it is ready, in line with the Code of Practice for Statistics, we plan to update the “Indicators of species abundance in England” release on an annual basis each Spring.

-The Outcome Indicator Framework is a set of 66 indicators that describe environmental change across different aspects of the environment.
+The Environmental Indicator Framework is a set of 66 indicators that describe environmental change across different aspects of the environment.
 This Framework spans beyond biodiversity but draws on some of the Biodiversity Indicators where appropriate.
-For example, both the priority species abundance indicator, and the all-species abundance indicator appear in the Outcome Indicator Framework (D6: Relative abundance and distribution of priority species in England) and the new all-species measure will be used to replace the interim measures used for D4: Relative abundance and/or distribution of widespread species.
-The Outcome Indicator Framework is currently updated annually in May to reflect latest available data.
+For example, both the priority species abundance indicator, and the all-species abundance indicator appear in the Environmental Indicator Framework (D6: Relative abundance and distribution of priority species in England, and D4: Relative abundance and/or distribution of widespread species).

 Scientific rigour of the indicator